deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

     optional string source_ip = 5;

     // All information of various K8s resources.
-    // Note: It needs to include all types of all resources, and resources that do not appear will be considered deleted by deepflow-server. repeated common.KubernetesAPIInfo entries = 10;
+    // Note: It needs to include all types of all resources.
+Resources not appearing will be considered deleted by deepflow-server. repeated common.KubernetesAPIInfo entries = 10;
 }